Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Discussion

+For treasury and risk teams, the geometric advantage is operational rather than cosmetic.
+Posterior simulation feeds downstream stress tests, scenario analyses, and asset-and-liability planning workflows; pathological sampling at any individual origin propagates into unreliable downstream summaries.
+A specification that avoids the catastrophic divergence spikes that occur intermittently under the raw specification, without operator intervention, is materially more useful than one that intermittently requires manual diagnostic remediation, even if the two encode the same predictive content.

 Several limitations qualify these findings and suggest next steps.
-First, the analysis isolates the MA construction; the usual stability and ergodicity conditions for the full observation‑driven state should be checked as in standard DARMA work.
-Second, our experiments are strictly one‑step; multi‑step density forecasts on the simplex, scored with log scores or energy scores adapted to compositional constraints, would test whether the calibration advantage persists with horizon.
-Third, the precision covariate is a simple lagged smoother of realized ALR volatility; richer precision dynamics, including component‑specific or seasonal volatility, could matter during prolonged stress.
-Fourth, the ALR reference was fixed to the loans share for stability; alternative references or isometric log‑ratios may further stabilize inference when the dominant component changes over time.
-Fifth, structural zeros are not modeled explicitly; zero‑aware designs could be integrated with the centering idea in applications where components can be intermittently absent.
-Sixth, hierarchical or panel versions that pool information across banks, sectors, or geographies would test whether the computational advantages of centering scale in higher dimensions.
+First, the recursion-level theorem assumes a pathwise interior condition (Assumption~\ref{ass:interior}) that the realized centered mean stays bounded away from the simplex boundary.
+We check this directly on the H.8 fits, but full primitive conditions for stationarity and ergodicity of observation-driven Dirichlet ARMA models remain open, beyond the special cases established by \citet{zheng2017dirichlet}.
+Second, the present evaluation focuses on one-step density forecasts; multi-step predictive performance on H.8 would extend the empirical picture.
+Third, the precision covariate is a simple lagged smoother of realized ALR volatility; richer precision dynamics, including component-specific or seasonal volatility, could matter during prolonged stress.
+Fourth, while we examine four ALR references explicitly (Section~\ref{sec:sensitivity}), isometric log-ratios or sequential binary partitions may further stabilize inference when no single component dominates the simplex.
+Fifth, structural zeros are not modeled explicitly; zero-aware designs could be integrated with the centering idea.
+Sixth, hierarchical or panel versions that pool information across banks, sectors, or geographies would test whether the geometric advantages of centering scale in higher dimensions.

-In sum, the H.8 application demonstrates that the theoretical benefits of centering the MA innovation, mean zero shocks under the Dirichlet likelihood and ARMA‑consistent mean forecasts, translate into empirical improvements where it matters: better calibrated and higher‑scoring predictive distributions, at essentially identical point accuracy and with noticeably cleaner computation.
-Given the minimal code change and the absence of trade‑offs, centering should be regarded as the default specification for MA terms in ALR–Dirichlet time‑series models.
+In sum, the H.8 application and its four-reference sensitivity analysis demonstrate that the theoretical first-order equivalence between centered and raw specifications is borne out in practice: predictive distributions are statistically indistinguishable across reference choices, while HMC sampling geometry is effectively tied or cleaner under centering, with the largest gains appearing where the raw specification produces localized catastrophic fits.
+Given the analytic correction, the minimal code change, and the absence of a predictive trade-off in the H.8 application, centering is a natural default candidate for MA terms in observation-driven Dirichlet ARMA models, recommended especially when posterior simulation quality matters.